 According to Morten Hansen’s recent study from the University of California at Berkeley, “To be disciplined about collaboration is to say ‘no’ to the wrong opportunities, select those few that produce compelling value, and then go all in to make those a success.”

 A consensus is a unanimous agreement.
-To paraphrase Seth Godin, “Nothing is what happens when everyone has to agreeClick To Tweet.”
+To paraphrase Seth Godin, “[clickToTweet tweet=”Nothing is what happens when everyone has to agree” quote=”Nothing is what happens when everyone has to agree”].”
 Consensus often delivers the least common denominator or the option that everyone hated the least.

 Very few situations actually require a true consensus.